Use these 3 simple tips to keep your child’s smile healthy and cavity-free.

 How to Remineralize Your Toddler’s Teeth

-Is he brushing his teeth twice a day?
+- Instill Good Oral Hygiene Habits – Is he brushing his teeth twice a day?
 We mean REALLY brushing, not just touch them lightly with the toothbrush for a few seconds.
-Also, is he brushing correctly?
+Also, is your child brushing correctly?
 Ask your St. Louis pediatric dentist to show you how to clean his/her teeth correctly so that you don’t miss anything.
 Try to make the entire process fun.
 Put a song or create one together about how you are going to get the cavity monster.

-You may think that giving your kid to eat a handful of dried fruits, such as raisins is benign.
-The quantity is small and raisins are healthy, right?
+- Control Their Sugar Intake – You may think that giving your kid to eat a handful of dried fruits, such as raisins, is benign.
+The quantity is small, and raisins are healthy, right?
 Well, not quite.
 Most foods nowadays are packed with added sugars.
 As we all know, sugar is one of the main culprits of tooth decay.

 Hopefully, these simple tips will help you keep your child cavity-free.
 Additionally, it is important to have your child see a dentist regularly to keep up with their oral health.
 Give us a call today to schedule an appointment.